yeswework/fabrica-dev-kit/README.md

 A self-installing virtual-machine based WordPress development environment which includes a starter theme, build script, and a small but very powerful set of default (but optional) tools to make WordPress theme (or plugin) development more straightforward, agile and enjoyable than ever before.

 ##Who is it for?
-Theme developers who want to speed up and improve their workflow (and enjoy it more).
+Theme developers who want to speed up and improve their workflow – and enjoy it more.
 Fabrica automates and streamlines just about every part of the process – from set up, through development, to deployment – using best-in-class tools and and both following and encouraging all kinds of best practices.
 It is also readily customizable.

 ##What exactly does it do?
 * **Fully installs and configures an independent local development environment for each project.**
     * Via [Vagrant](https://www.vagrantup.com/), installs and configures a virtual machine running the [Nginx](https://nginx.org/) web server with [PHP-FPM](https://php-fpm.org/), for super-fast local development.
-Each project has its own virtual machine: this is more efficient, reliable and secure than a one-size-fits-all setup like MAMP.
+Each Fabrica project has its own virtual machine, which is more efficient, intuitive, reliable and secure than a one-size-fits-all setup like MAMP.
-    * Maps the project's virtual machine to your chosen development domain (eg. `fabrica.dev`) by automatically modifying the local `hosts` file, for no-fuss browser access.
+    * Maps your project's virtual machine to your chosen development domain (eg. `fabrica.dev`) by automatically modifying the local `hosts` file, for no-fuss browser access.
     * Automatically installs all the required software ready to start developing, including the latest version of WordPress and your plugins of choice (you just list them in the setup file), as well as build, optimization and deployment tools.
 * **Allows you to write cleaner, more logical and more beautiful code (if you want to)...**
     * ... with templates written in [Twig](http://twig.sensiolabs.org/) rather than directly in PHP.
-Installs the revolutionary [Timber](https://upstatement.com/timber/) to bring MVC-like separation of concerns to WP development, separating data processing and analytical logic from presentation, leading to more elegant and maintainable templates, eradicating `<?php` `?>` tag-itis forever, and preserving your sanity.
+Installs the revolutionary [Timber](https://upstatement.com/timber/) to bring MVC-like separation of concerns to WP development, separating data processing and analytical logic from presentation, allowing you to write more elegant, legible and maintainable templates, eradicating `<?php` `?>` tag-itis forever.
 A genuine 'never go back' improvement.
-See the MVC section below for more.
+See the MVC section in code examples below for more.
     * ... with [BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).
-Installs the [BEML](https://github.com/zenwalker/node-beml) preprocessor for HTML which allows you to write much less repetitive BEM markup (see below), and which in turn reflects your (Post)CSS structure more closely.
+Installs the [BEML](https://github.com/zenwalker/node-beml) preprocessor for HTML which allows you to write much less repetitive BEM markup (see code examples below), and which in turn reflects your (Post)CSS structure more closely.
-    * ... with [PostCSS](https://github.com/postcss/postcss) for variables, mixins and other CSS enhancements (it can compile your SASS or LESS code no problem).
+    * ... with [PostCSS](https://github.com/postcss/postcss) for variables, mixins and other CSS preprocessing enhancements (it can compile your SASS or LESS code no problem).
     * ... with the [Lost Grid](https://github.com/peterramsing/lost) grid system / preprocessor, which allows you to build fluid, responsive, nested grids without using presentational classes, with or without [Flexbox](https://github.com/peterramsing/lost).
-    * ... making use of the incredible [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin, which is deeply supported by Timber (see above).
-Can even automatically install the Pro version if you supply your licence key at setup.
+    * ... making use of the fantastic [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin, which is deeply supported by Timber (see above).
+Fabrica can automatically install ACF Pro via Composer if you supply your licence key at setup.
 * **Reduces friction in the development process:**
+    * Keeps the development source folder outside the virtual machine for easy editing and version control.
     * Includes a super-minimal object-orientated boilerplate theme (see below), specially constructed for bespoke theme development.
-    * Keeps the development source folder outside the virtual machine for easy editing and version control.
     * Live-compiles and optimizes straight to the active theme folder inside the virtual machine as you develop, via a pre-configured [Gulp](http://gulpjs.com/) watch, which:
         * Preprocesses, [Autoprefixes](https://github.com/postcss/autoprefixer), lints and minifies (with source maps) your stylesheets.
         * Minifies your Javascript with sourcemaps.
         * Optimizes / losslessly compresses image assets.
         * Pipes all changes (to CSS or templates) directly to the browser, without requiring a page refresh, via [Browsersync](https://www.browsersync.io/), so you can finally give your clapped-out `F5` key a break (OK, `Cmd` + `W`… no Windows version yet).
-    * Allows simultaneous testing on multiple devices (with synchronised scrolling and keystrokes!), also via Browsersync.
+    * Allows simultaneous testing on multiple devices (with synchronized scrolling and keystrokes!), also via Browsersync.
     * Combines [NPM](https://www.npmjs.com/) support with [Webpack](https://webpack.github.io/) allowing super-fast installation and inclusion of front-end modules such as jQuery plugins / other JS libraries.
+(We include [jQuery](https://jquery.com/) and [normalize.css](https://necolas.github.io/normalize.css/) by default).
     * Includes PHP [Composer](https://getcomposer.org/) support for super-fast installation and automatic inclusion of back-end extensions.
     * Allows push-button deployment (ie. with a single terminal command) to staging or production servers using [Wordmove](https://github.com/welaika/wordmove).
-    * Automatically activates [ACF-JSON](https://www.advancedcustomfields.com/resources/local-json/) for ‘database’ version-control (tracks and synchronises field settings for the Advanced Custom Fields plugin across multiple environments).
+    * Automatically activates [ACF-JSON](https://www.advancedcustomfields.com/resources/local-json/) for ‘database’ version-control (tracks and synchronizes field settings for the Advanced Custom Fields plugin across multiple environments).

 ## Requirements
 Fabrica runs on any recent version of Mac OS X. It has a few dependencies:

 * Vagrant – installation guide
+* Vagrant hostsupdater plugin - installation guide
 * Node.js – installation guide
 * Gulp 4 – installation guide
 * Composer – installation guide

 Optional:

-* Wordmove (optional) – installation guide
+* Wordmove (optional – for fast command-line deployment) – installation guide

-## Installation and activation
+## Installing and running Fabrica

 ### Installation
 Setting up a new project and getting the development environment ready to run is very easy:

-1. Clone the repo into a folder for your project: `git clone git@bitbucket.org:yeswework/yww-wp-vagrant-dev-kit.git mysite`
+1. Clone the repo into a folder for your project: `git clone https://github.com/yeswework/fabrica.git fabrica-project`
-1. In the new folder, make a copy of `setup-example.yml` called `setup.yml`, and edit this file to set a few parameters for the development site.
+1. In the new folder, make a copy of `setup-example.yml` called `setup.yml`, and edit this file to set the basic parameters for the development site.
 1. Run `./setup.rb`.
-This will set up your virtual machine and install everything required.
+This will set up your virtual machine and install everything required: the Nginx, PHP-FPM, WordPress, and your chosen plugins.

 ### Starting and stopping the virtual machine

 1. If you have just installed a project, its virtual machine will already be running.
 If you are returning later to a project, first run `vagrant up` from the project folder.
-Your project will then be accessible at the development domain you specified in the `setup.yml` folder.
+Your project will then be accessible at the development domain you specified in the `setup.yml` file before installation.
-1. To shut down the project's virtual machine, run `vagrant suspend` from the project folder.
-(Restarting your computer will automatically shut the virtual machine down anyway.)
+1. To shut down the virtual machine, run `vagrant suspend` from the project folder.
+(Restarting your computer will also shut down the virtual machine.)

 ### Running the build script + watch during active development
-* Before beginning development, run `gulp` from the `dev/` folder.
-This will watch your files for changes and live-compile and optimise them into the active theme folder.
+* During development, keep a Gulp watch running by running `gulp` from the `dev/` folder.
+It'll watch your files for changes and live-compile and optimize them into the virtual machine's active theme folder.
 * Make all changes in the `dev/src/` folder (full info about what goes where below).
 * While Gulp is running the site will also be accessible as a Browsersync proxy – by default at `http://localhost:3000/`.
 * You can escape Gulp with `Ctrl` + `C`.
 While Gulp is not running, changes to source files will not be reflected in the active theme.
-* You can also run `gulp build` to compile the source code into the active theme without starting a watch.
+* You can also run `gulp build` to compile the current source code into the active theme folder without starting a watch.

 ### Deployment
-1. If you already filled in the FTP details in `setup.yml` skip straight to step 3.
+1. If you already filled in FTP details in `setup.yml` skip straight to step 3.
 1. If you didn't, once you have a staging or production server set up, edit the `Movefile.erb` with your FTP (or SSH details).
-1. To deploy your theme type `wordmove push --themes`.
-Wordmove will push your files to the server, working out which files are new each time.
+1. To deploy your theme, make sure the latest source code is compiled (if a watch isn't running, do a `gulp build`), then type `wordmove push --themes`.
+Wordmove will push the files to the server.
-1. If you are using ACF, ACF-JSON will take care of synching your fields automatically, but it's a good idea to [synchronise the fields to the database on the remote site](https://www.advancedcustomfields.com/resources/synchronized-json/) once you have pushed changes.
+1. If you are using ACF (whether normal or Pro, ACF-JSON will take care of synching your fields automatically, but it's a good idea to [synchronize the fields to the database on the remote site](https://www.advancedcustomfields.com/resources/synchronized-json/) once you have pushed changes.

 ### Version control
-* To begin version control on your project run `git init` in the `dev` folder.
+* To begin version control on your project run `git init` in the `dev/` folder.

-## Developing with Fabrica
+## Theme development with Fabrica
 What goes where when developing with Fabrica:

-* All editing should be done within the `dev/src/` folder – while Gulp is running your changes will be live-compiled from here into the virtual machine's active theme folder at `www/wp-content/`.
-The `dev/build/` folder is a symlink here for convenience.
+* All editing should be done within the `dev/src/` folder – while Gulp is running your changes will be live-compiled from here into the virtual machine's active theme folder (in `dev/www/wp-content/`).
+The `dev/build/` folder is a shortcut symlink to the active theme folder: no editing should be done here, but it may occasionally be useful for debugging compiled code.
 File paths below refer to the `/src` folder.
 * Templates:
      * If you want to make use of Timber (and you would be insane not to), the PHP files live in `templates/controllers/` and the corresponding Twig views in `templates/views/`.
-See the [Timber documentation](http://timber.github.io/timber/) and the MVC section below for more information.
+See the [Timber documentation](http://timber.github.io/timber/) and the MVC section of code examples below for more information.
      * If you don't or can't use Timber, just create your vanilla WP templates in `templates/controllers/` as you usually would and they'll work fine.
 * Assets:
      * CSS goes in `assets/css/main.pcss` (automatically included in the front-end).
 If you prefer to split it into several files, you can include the additional files with `@import` at the top.
 Vanilla CSS works fine but any PostCSS is processed automatically (see below).
-     * JS goes in `assets/js/main.js` (automatically included in the front-end).
+     * Write Javascript / jQuery code in `assets/js/main.js` (automatically included in the front-end).
 Additional JS files can be enqueued in the standard WordPress way (probably in `includes/front.php` – see below).
      * Images can go in `assets/img/` and any local fonts in `assets/fonts/`.
-These can be references from the stylesheet via `../img/` or `../fonts/`.
+These can be referenced from the stylesheet via `../img/` or `../fonts/`.
-* Hooks and custom functions: our super-minimal boilerplate makes no assumptions about your data or design, but it's structured to make it easy for you to hook WordPress actions and filters and add your own functions.
-There are several predefined files (all in the `includes/` folder) to help keep your custom code well-organised:
+* Hooks and custom functions: Fabrica's super-minimal boilerplate makes no assumptions about your data or design, but it's structured to make it easy for you to hook WordPress actions and filters and add your own functions.
+There are several predefined files (all in the `includes/` folder) to help keep your custom code well-organized:
      * `project.php` for hooks that should affect both front-end and admin requests, and for any other functions which you might need to make available to your theme (as methods of the singleton `Project` class).
-As a convenient shortcut, we alias the class to your project slug, so if your project slug is `fabrica` you can invoke a member function with `fabrica::myFunction()` from anywhere in your code.
+As a convenient shortcut, we alias this class to your project slug, so if your project slug is `fabrica` you can call a member function with `fabrica::myFunction()` anywhere in your code.
      * `front.php` for hooks that should only affect front-end requests.
      * `admin.php` for hooks that should only affect admin requests.
-     * `ajax.php` for AJAX calls (the front-end calls can be added in `assets/main.js`).
+     * `ajax.php` for AJAX requests (the front-end calls can be added in `assets/main.js`).
-     * `models.php` to automatically assign custom properties to Post and Term objects at runtime: see MVC section below.
+     * `models.php` extend Post / Term / User objects by assigning extra properties to them when instantiated: see MVC section in code examples below.
      * We would advise keeping all project code within the object-oriented namespaced structure provided by the files above, but any other `.php` file you create in the `includes/` folder will be automatically included and run in the active theme: there is no need to manually `require()` or `include()` it.
 * Installing additional dependencies (advanced level):
      * PHP modules: you can install / require Composer modules from within the `includes/` folder.
      * Front-end JS libraries can be installed using `npm install` and then either included (thanks to [Webpack](https://webpack.github.io/)) via `require` statements in `assets/js/main.js`,
      * Front-end CSS libraries can also be installed with `npm` and included via `@import` statements in `assets/css/main.pcss`.
-The PostCSS Import plugin automatically searches `node_modules` so a statement like `@import 'normalize.css'` doesn't require an explicit path.
+The PostCSS Import plugin automatically searches `node_modules` so a statement like `@import 'library.css'` doesn't require an explicit path.
-     * PostCSS plugins: use `npm install` from the main project folder (the grandparent folder of `dev/`), and modify the `gulpfile.js` accordingly to sequence them.
+     * PostCSS plugins: use `npm install` in the `/dev` folder (parent of `src`), and modify the `gulpfile.js` accordingly to sequence them.

 ## Coding in wonderland: a few examples
-All of the methods below are optional in Fabrica and it is possible to use vanilla HTML, CSS, PHP – but we highly recommend making use of these time and sanity-saving enhancements.
+All of the techniques below are optional in Fabrica and vanilla HTML / CSS / PHP / WordPress API functions will all work fine – but we highly recommend making full use of these time- and sanity-conserving enhancements.

 ### Achieving MVC (Model-View-Controller) with Timber + ACF
 The magic combination of Timber and Advanced Custom Fields means we can render even complex data in our templates without carrying out any data retrieval or decision logic at all.
 Take for example this [Repeater field](https://www.advancedcustomfields.com/add-ons/repeater-field/) setup: